CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

     If there are any errors, then please follow any instructions given within them to rectify the situation, and retry the installation.

-    If the errors do not give any instructions on how to rectify, please contact [Cortex Service Portal][] for further assistance.
+    If the errors do not give any instructions on how to rectify, please contact [CORTEX Service Portal][] for further assistance.

 1. If using `NETWORK SERVICE` for the application pool user: